chisness/pokercamp/_pages/home.md

 # toc_sticky: true
 layout: single
 ---
-**Poker Camp** is a program to learn about {probability, game theory, decision making, and biases} alongside poker strategy.
+**Poker Camp** is a program to learn about probability, game theory, and decision making through the lens of poker.

 ![Poker Camp](./assets/pc.png)